aaronkyle/ex/e1/src/risk/model.md

 // Weights per your updated table
 // Weights
 const W = {
-  monitoredLast2Y: 20,               // subtract 20 if yes
+  monitoredLast2Y: monitoredLast2Yi,               // subtract 20 if yes
-  multipleLenders: 2,                // subtract 2 if yes
+  multipleLenders: multipleLendersi,                // subtract 2 if yes
-  clientReporting: 2,                // subtract 2 if yes (only if present)
+  clientReporting: clientReportingi,                // subtract 2 if yes (only if present)
-  iescReporting: 2,                  // subtract 2 if yes (only if present)
+  iescReporting: iescReportingi,                  // subtract 2 if yes (only if present)
-  adequateIESCSupervision: 5,        // subtract 5 if yes
+  adequateIESCSupervision: adequateIESCSupervisioni,        // subtract 5 if yes
-  redFlag_008: 5,                    // +5 if adverse_impact_2023 is true
+  redFlag_008: redFlagi1,                    // +5 if adverse_impact_2023 is true
-  significantESIncident: 10,         // +10 if any Incident Received Q* 2025 is true
+  significantESIncident: redFlagi2,         // +10 if any Incident Received Q* 2025 is true
-  closeProximity: 3,                 // +3 if yes
+  closeProximity: closeProximityi,                 // +3 if yes
-  preConstructionPhase: 2,           // +2 if Operational Phase = pre-construction
+  preConstructionPhase: constructionPhasei1,           // +2 if Operational Phase = pre-construction
-  constructionPhase: 1,              // +1 if Operational Phase = construction
+  constructionPhase: constructionPhasei2,              // +1 if Operational Phase = construction
-  significantCommunityRisk: 10,      // +10 if yes
+  significantCommunityRisk: significantCommunityRiski,      // +10 if yes
-  significantLaborRisk: 2,           // +2 if yes
+  significantLaborRisk: significantLaborRiski,           // +2 if yes
-  significantEnvironmentalRisk: 2,   // +2 if yes
+  significantEnvironmentalRisk: significantEnvironmentalRiski,   // +2 if yes
-  strategicInterest: 1,              // +1 if yes
+  strategicInterest: strategicInteresti,              // +1 if yes
-  analystAdjustment: 5               // clamp ±5
+  analystAdjustment: analystAdjustmenti               // clamp ±5
 };

 // 'yes' = yes/true/1 or any positive number